 Systemic effects, including fatigue, sleepiness, and malaise, can occur from the inflammatory response.
 These symptoms often contribute to impaired quality of life.

+Throughout the world, the prevalence of allergic rhinitis has slightly escalated.
+Currently, approximately 10 to 30% of adults and 40% of children are affected.
+The European Community Resporatory Health survey recorded a prevalence of 10 to 41% in adults with allergic rhinitis.
 Scandinavian studies have demonstrated a cumulative prevalence rate of 15% in men and 14% in women.
 The prevalence of allergic rhinitis may vary within and among countries.
-[19, 20, 21, 22] This may be due to geographic differences in the types and potency of different allergens and the overall aeroallergen burden.
+[19, 20, 21, 22] Highest prevalence of severe allergic rhinitis symptoms in children were observed in Africa and Latin America.
+This may be due to geographic differences in the types and potency of different allergens and the overall aeroallergen burden.

 While allergic rhinitis itself is not life-threatening (unless accompanied by severe asthma or anaphylaxis), morbidity from the condition can be significant.
 Allergic rhinitis often coexists with other disorders, such as asthma, and may be associated with asthma exacerbations.
-[23, 24, 25]
+[24, 25, 26]

 Allergic rhinitis is also associated with otitis media, eustachian tube dysfunction, sinusitis, nasal polyps, allergic conjunctivitis, and atopic dermatitis.
-[1, 2, 26] It may also contribute to learning difficulties, sleep disorders, and fatigue.
-[27, 28, 29]
+[2, 1, 27] It may also contribute to learning difficulties, sleep disorders, and fatigue.
+[28, 29, 30]

 Numerous complications that can lead to increased morbidity or even mortality can occur secondary to allergic rhinitis.
 Possible complications include otitis media, eustachian tube dysfunction, acute sinusitis, and chronic sinusitis.

 Allergic rhinitis can be associated with a number of comorbid conditions, including asthma, atopic dermatitis, and nasal polyps.
-Evidence now suggests that uncontrolled allergic rhinitis can actually worsen the inflammation associated with asthma [23, 24, 25] or atopic dermatitis.
+Evidence now suggests that uncontrolled allergic rhinitis can actually worsen the inflammation associated with asthma [24, 25, 26] or atopic dermatitis.
 This could lead to further morbidity and even mortality.